Thomas-EDET/BugBountyWeb3/My-web3-hacks/PillarDAO/1 - Cross function - Reentrancy PillarDAO.sol deposit.md

 `}`<br>
 `}`<br>

 We can see that it tries to fetch on ERC721Received() if the recipient is a contract.
-This function need to be created by us so this is our callback.
-Because of that we can trigger other vulnerable function from PillarDAO.sol at least it's what I believed.
+This function needs to be created by us so it will be our callback.
+Because of that we can trigger other vulnerable function from PillarDAO.sol.

 #### Proof Of Concept